CirroBio/Cirro-local-agent/README.md

 ### Agent Security

 The jobs run by the agent communicate back through an HTTP server exposed by the agent.
-The default is running on `http://localhost:8080`.
+The default endpoint is exposed at `http://localhost:8080`.
 It is recommended to run the agent behind a reverse proxy with HTTPS enabled.

-Each job is authenticated using a unique JWT token signed by the agent.
+Each job is authenticated to this endpoint using a unique JWT token signed by the agent.
 The default lifetime of the token is 7 days to account for long-running jobs.

 ### Debugging